 4. Add the juices back into the meat and mix in.

-Hint: If you have less time you could cook on HIGH, it will be delicious but it won’t be quite as tender as the slower cooked version.
+Hint: If you have less time you could cook on HIGH.
+It will be delicious but it won’t be quite as tender as the ultra slower cooked pulled pork version.
 It should take around 6–7 hours on HIGH.

 In the freezer This recipe freezes well.
 Just wait until it’s totally cold and then put into a freezer proof container and freeze for up to 3 months.
-Defrost thoroughly before reheating in the microwave or on hob.
+Defrost thoroughly before reheating.

 Cooking schedule: